Montgomery County began eRecording in Fall 2006.

 • For documents with more than 3 parcels up to 10 parcels, a blank page may be needed if there is insufficient room for the Board of Assessment to apply parcel identification stickers.
 The blank page will be an additional page and should be included in your page count fee.

-• Only 1 statement of value is needed for eRecording.
+• Only 1 Statement of Value Form is needed for eRecording.
 Check with your eRecording provider for scanning instructions.
+Simplifile customers: The Statement of Value Form must be scanned under the affidavit section, separate from the document.

 • Please call 610-278-3870 the same day if you feel a rejection is in error so we may review and determine if the rejection fee should be returned.

 Documents that CANNOT be eRecorded:

 • Documents with more than 10 parcels cannot be eRecorded.
 They must be submitted by mail or over the counter.

 • Deeds with a Trust - Trusts often have personal information and when a document is recorded electronically, it is automatically available to the public.
 We send trusts with an Affidavit of Value directly to the State.
 It is not a document to be put out on Public Record.